Why the Long Head Needs Special Attention

 - Incline dumbbell kickback — long head contraction at full shortening

-- Weighted dips — compound loading for overall tricep size
+- Weighted dips — compound loading for overall tricep size and strength

 Program them at 10–16 sets per week, split across overhead and arm-back patterns, across 2–3 sessions.
-Progress the load on skull crushers and overhead extensions as your primary overloading movements — those two exercises are where long head growth comes from.
+Progress the load on skull crushers and overhead cable extensions as your primary overloading movements — those two exercises are where long head growth comes from.